KevinHock/rtdpyt/docs/contribute.rst

 .. _triage-support-tickets:

 … is a question and needs answering:
-    If the ticket contains a question about the pyt platform or the code, then add the label **Support**.
+    If the ticket contains a question about the PyT platform or the code, then add the label **Support**.

     Examples: